 The call for papers has been very successful with over 250 proposed abstracts which have been reviewed now by the Scientific Committee of the Congress.

-On the website instructions will be posted soon for the preparation of the full text of the papers which will have to be submitted before July 31st, 2013 for review by the Scientific Committee of the congress.
+The full text of the papers must be submitted before July 31st, 2013 for review by the Scientific Committee of the Congress.

 The Chairs of the various Commissions of the World Road Association were appointed by the Executive Committee at its last meeting held in Washington, DC on 12-15 February 2013.